JanMetz/Car-Shop-REST-API/README.md

 ## Car-Shop-REST-API

+# About

-This is a simple REST API written as an excercise - it emulates a service that could be used in a car repair shop.
+This is a simple REST API written as an excercise - it emulates a service that could be used by a car repair shop.

 It has entities that represent a car mechanic, vehicle and appointment

 Examples of how to use it can be found in the 'tests' folder.

-Documentation:
+# Documentation:

 | URI	| Post | Get |	Put |	Delete |
 | ----- | ----- | ------- | ------- | ------- |